pyeventsourcing/esdbclient/README.md

-In EventStoreDB, "persistent" subscriptions are similar to catch-up subscriptions, in that reading a persistent subscription will block when there are no more recorded events to be received, and then continue when subsequently new events are recorded.
+In EventStoreDB, "persistent" subscriptions are similar to catch-up subscriptions, in that reading a persistent subscription will block when there are no more recorded events to be received, and then continue when new events are subsequently recorded.

-Persistent subscriptions can be created to read all recorded event in the database, or to read from a stream.
+Persistent subscriptions can

-Persistent subscriptions can be consumed by a group of consumers operating with one of many "consumer strategies".
+Persistent subscriptions can be consumed by a group of consumers operating with one of the supported "consumer strategies".

 The significant different with persistent subscriptions is the server will keep track of the progress of the consumers.
 The consumer of a persistent subscription will